vhscom/after-dark/README.md

 {{< figure src="/gear/southeast-asia-carry-on-packing-list/" caption="Southeast Asia Carry-On Packing List: Digital Nomad Edition" >}}
 ```

-Reference the Hugo docs for [additional usage instructions](https://gohugo.io/extras/shortcodes#figure).
+Reference the Hugo docs for [additional usage instructions](https://gohugo.io/extras/shortcodes#figure), including caption titles, attribution links and more.

 ## Upgrading hack.css

 The specific version of [`hack.css`](hackcss.com) used is _pinned_ in the `package.json` dependency manifest.
 To check for updates do an `npm i` and run `npm run ncu`.

-If an update is available consider taking the automatic update, but keep the version pinned in the manifest.
-Once the new `hack` dependency version is pulled down to the `node_modules` directory, copy the contents of `hack.css` and `dark.css` into the `critical-vendor.css.html` file.
+If an update is available consider taking the automatic update when prompted, but keep the version of `hack.css` pinned in your manifest so you don't forget which version you're using.

+After the new `hack` dependency version is pulled down to the `node_modules` directory, copy the contents of `hack.css` and `dark.css` into the `critical-vendor.css.html` file.

-Once the vendor file is updated pop open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations.
-Make any tweaks necessary to the `hack.css` style overrides indicated in `critical-theme.css.html`.
-And finally adjust any [Customized CSS](#customizing-css).
+Once the vendor file is updated pop open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to the `hack.css` style overrides indicated in `critical-theme.css.html`.
+And, finally, adjust your [Customized CSS](#customizing-css) if necessary.

 ## Contributing